JusticeBringer/WhatsOn/README.md

-# WhatsOn
+# SeeYou
-A messenger app for everyone
+A calling app for everyone

 ### In development ...